-The upper-panels of Figure \ref{fig:Model_III_1cm} show planet mass, planets' orbital inclination, and last collision epoch distributions of {\it stable} and {\it unstable} systems.
-As expected, {\it stable} systems have lower-mass planets and less mutually inclined planet pairs, compared to {\it unstable} systems.
-The mass distribution of planets in {\it unstable} systems agree quite well with the inferred masses of Kepler planets from mass-radius relationship models \citep{wolfgangetal16}.
+The upper-panels of Figure \ref{fig:Model_III_1cm} show planet mass, planet orbital inclination, and the last collision epoch distributions of stable and unstable systems.
+As expected, stable systems have lower mass planets and less mutually inclined planet pairs compared to unstable systems.
+The mass distribution of planets in unstable systems agrees quite well with the inferred masses of Kepler planets from mass--radius relationship models \citep{wolfgangetal16}.
 Moreover, the left-hand panel of Figure \ref{fig:Model_III_1cm} shows that 88\% of these systems became dynamically unstable after gas dispersal.
-This is different from simulations of Model-III with ${\rm Rocky_{{\rm peb}}=0.1~cm}$ where only ${\sim 50\%}$ of the systems became unstable\footnote{We have also integrated the {\it stable} systems of Model-III with ${\rm Rocky_{{\rm peb}}=0.1~cm}$ up to 300~Myr but the fraction of {\it unstable} systems did not increase significantly, remaining around 50\%.}.
-This results in a much better, although not perfect, match to observations (see bottom-right panel of \ref{fig:Model_III_1cm}).
+This is different from simulations of Model III with ${\rm Rocky_{{\rm peb}}=0.1~cm}$ where only ${\sim 50\%}$ of the systems became unstable\footnote{We also integrated the stable systems of Model III with ${\rm Rocky_{{\rm peb}}=0.1~cm}$ up to 300~Myr but the fraction of unstable systems did not increase significantly, remaining around 50\%.}.
+This results in a much better though still imperfect match to observations (see bottom-right panel of \ref{fig:Model_III_1cm}).